Renata Catena

 By admin, 31 May, 2025

-Interwoven — 縄文の手 (Jōmon no Te) Inspired by the ancestral Japanese coil-building technique, this piece was built by hand, layer by layer, in a meditative and challenging process.
+Inspired by the Japanese coil-building technique, this vase was built by hand, layer by layer.

 By admin, 29 May, 2025